DevExpress/testcafe/docs/articles/documentation/guides/basic-guides/test-organization.md

 ## Initialization and Clean-Up

-TestCafe allows you to specify functions that are executed before a fixture or test is started and after it is finished.
+You can specify functions to execute before a fixture or test starts and after it finishes.
 These functions are called *hooks*.

 ### Test Hooks

-Test hooks are executed in each test run before a test is started and after it is finished.
+Test hooks run before a test starts and after it finishes.
 If a test runs in several browsers, test hooks are executed in each browser.

-When test hooks run, the tested webpage has already been loaded, and you can use [test actions](interact-with-the-page.md) and other test run API inside test hooks.
+When test hooks run, the tested webpage is already loaded, and you can use [test actions](interact-with-the-page.md) and other test run API inside test hooks.

 You can specify a hook for each test in a fixture with the [fixture.beforeEach](../../reference/test-api/fixture/beforeeach.md) and [fixture.afterEach](../../reference/test-api/fixture/aftereach.md) methods.